The Day of the Surgery — as told by the photographer.

 *In Japan where patients remain conscious, patients are told to get up here.

-Again that chocolate sauce looking disinfectant.
+Again that chocolate sauce looks disinfectant.

-I hear he is super busy doctor in demand, sometimes having 40 cases of breast augmentation in a month.
+I hear he is a super busy doctor in demand, sometimes having 40 cases of breast augmentation in a month.

 Miss Chris from the other side.